Microsoft Surface Go

 In some ways the Surface Go is in a product category of its own, making it hard to compare to others.
 It’s certainly the best Windows 2-in-1 at this price point, though that’s not saying a lot.
 The Qualcomm-powered PCs like the Asus NovaGo and Lenovo Miix 620 are a bit bigger but offer similar functionality.
 They’re also more expensive.

 Our favorite Chromebook, the Samsung Chromebook Pro, is a 2-in-1 device with a similar starting price.
 Though it isn’t as light as the Surface Go, it performs betters and has a rich library of touch-ready apps, thanks to the Google Play Store.
+You could also spring for the base model Pixel Slate, which starts at $599.
+The tablet experience is more full-featured there, even though the software is still a bit unrefined.

 The best alternative, though, is the iPad.
 At $330, it’s a far superior tablet than the Surface Go.
 While the keyboard and productivity experience isn’t nearly as robust, the recent updates to multitasking make it a more feasible workstation.